simonmares/react-aptform/README.md

 For more complex use cases see below for **[Alternatives](#alternatives)**.

-## Usage gist
+## Usage example

-What you gain in this example:
+What you gain in this example by using the package:

 - you know whether a **form is valid**
 - you know whether an **input is valid**